Achieving Reliable Perimeter Security

 SightLogix has a long and successful history solving outdoor detection problems for sites where security really matters.
 Where missing intruders is unacceptable.
 Our company was founded on a single premise: To create the most reliable outdoor intruder detection system available, while being easy to use and affordable for all businesses.

-Specifically, SightSensor smart video cameras have a high degree of image processing for addressing all the challenges associated with outdoor security.
-This includes stabilizing the image to stop camera motion from wind or vibrations, while filtering out the movement from trees, leaves and small animals, and yet accurately detecting people when a security rule has been violated.
+Specifically, SightSensors from SightLogix are smart thermal cameras with a high degree of image processing for addressing all the challenges associated with outdoor security.
+This includes stabilizing the image to stop camera motion from wind or vibrations, using georegistration to filter out the movement from trees, leaves and small animals, and accurately detecting people the instant a security rule has been violated.

-When smart video cameras use a large amount of video processing, they can detect intruders over great ranges.
-This means fewer cameras are needed, lowering infrastructure requirements accordingly.
+This means fewer SightSensors are needed for large perimeters, lowering infrastructure requirements accordingly.
 The cost savings realized from extended camera range can be as high as 50 percent, stemming primarily from elimination of extra cameras and poles, construction, trenching, power and network connectivity.
 These infrastructure costs can be the most expensive portion of an outdoor video deployment, and using longer range cameras keeps them low.